springfall2008/batpred/docs/output-data.md

 - predbat_soc_kw_best - Predicted best final state of charge (in kWh), holds minute by minute prediction data (in attributes) to be charted
 - predbat.soc_kw_best_h1 - Single data point for the predicted state of charge in 1 hours time (useful for calibration charts, predicted vs actual)
 - predbat.soc_kw_best_h8 - Single data point for the predicted state of charge in 8 hours time (useful for calibration charts, predicted vs actual)
-- predbat.soc_kw_best_h12 - Single data point for hte predicted state of charge in 12 hours time (useful for calibration charts, predicted vs actual)
+- predbat.soc_kw_best_h12 - Single data point for the predicted state of charge in 12 hours time (useful for calibration charts, predicted vs actual)
 - predbat_best_metric - The predicted cost if the proposed SOC % charge target is selected.
 Also contains data for charting cost in attributes.
 - predbat.best_charge_limit - Predicted best battery charge limit in percent
 - predbat.best_charge_limit_kw - Predicted best battery charge limit in kwH